 Peacocks have striking iridescent colours of blue, green and gold.
 The hugely impressive tail is displayed to females during courtship.
 The female's feathers are far less striking, providing camouflage as the female sits on eggs.
 Peafowl have a range of different calls.
 Some people compare the peafowl’s call to the sound of a human crying for help.

-Belfast Zoo’s peafowl have access to the whole zoo site so keep an eye out for them, but please do not try to touch them!
+Belfast Zoo’s peafowl are free-roaming and can be seen anywhere in the zoo so keep an eye out for them, but please do not try to touch them!

 The IUCN does not believe that the common peafowl is in any danger of extinction.

 Forest and grasslands

 Exact population figures are not known for the common peafowl.